tippi-fifestarr/world-train/README.md

 ## Welcome to World Train, Fifestarr
 Mr. Tippi Fifestarr, as conductor on a World Train, you are responsible for the experience of your passengers (VIP or not) and crew.

+## Use-case and front-end

+To make a catchy learning experience, we have a custom front-end and specific use case for these contracts that will be the first deployed!

 ## What use are smart contracts?

 1. [World Train v0](./train.sol): TrainID, Track Conductor, Passengers